Master of Science in Strategic Brand Communication

 PH: Advertising: (217) 333-1602; Business Administration: (217) 333-4240

 This Master of Science in Strategic Brand Communication (MS SBC) degree is an online program jointly sponsored by the Charles H. Sandage Department of Advertising in the College of Media and the Department of Business Administration in the College of Business.
-The degree program will launch in January 2017 and graduates from this program receive the MS SBC degree awarded by the Graduate College.
+The degree program launched in December 2016 and graduates from this program receive the MS SBC degree awarded by the Graduate College.
 Strategic Brand Communication (SBC) is a data-driven, purposeful conversation with a brand’s stakeholders.
 SBC combines traditional advertising practices with contemporary business thinking that pertains to delivering consistent, meaningful messages to consumers.
 In so doing, SBC seeks to integrate multiple consumer contact points that occur through the purchase of commercial messages in paid, earned, and owned media to deliver persuasive and impactful statements about brands and companies.

 A minimum GPA of 2.75 is required for continued enrollment.

 For additional details and requirements refer to the department's program information online and the Graduate College Handbook.